ManishaAnaparthi/Intern-Projects/int-nlp-1/Twitter Sentiment Analysis/README.md

 - Work flow :bookmark_tabs:
-    - [A.Manisha](): Worked on Content Writing and Markdown and implementation.
+    - [A.Manisha]():     Worked on Content Gathering & Writing and Markdown file Editing and implementation, updating Files, and Planning
     - [Pranav kapoor](): Worked on Video Creation & Editing , Implementation , Updating Files and Making PR requests.